unstablelctron/cryptocurrency-volatility-prediction/notebooks/README.md

-upyter notebook is here...it's an end-to-end notebook.
+jupyter notebook is here...it's an end-to-end notebook.